X

 Also: Want to save your aging computer?
 Try these 5 Linux distributions

-Depending on if you have to download a distribution, the speed of your network, and the speed of your machine, it shouldn't take more than 5 to 15 minutes for this process.
+Depending on if you have to download a distribution and the speed of your network and machine, the process shouldn't take more than five to 15 minutes.
 You might find that UNetbootin seems to stall out halfway through the extracting and copying files phase.
 Be patient and it will finish.

 The UNetbootin progress window.